Time Stands Still (Degrassi: The Next Generation): Production

 Miriam McDonald, who portrayed Emma Nelson, noted in a contemporaneous interview that she and her co-stars were in a "state of shock" after reading the script.
 Stacey Farber, who played Ellie Nash, reflected on the episode in 2021, expressing that at the time, the episode "seemed really dramatic to me.
 Farfetched, even.
-It’s astonishing and so horrific how that’s changed.
+It's astonishing and so horrific how that's changed.
 It was ahead of its time, sadly."

 During the filming of the scene in which Jimmy Brooks was shot, police cruisers were stationed outside the school set with officers walking the halls with prop machine guns; Jake Epstein, who played Craig Manning, commented that it "felt very much like being a student at a school when you hear about something horrific and your friends are involved."
-Lauren Collins, who played Paige Michalchuk, noted that the cast was "in tears" after a special screening of the episode, and also commented: “I haven’t seen that moment in probably 15 years, but I can hear [Jimmy] screaming out in the hallway.”
+Lauren Collins, who played Paige Michalchuk, noted that the cast was "in tears" after a special screening of the episode, and also commented: "I haven't seen that moment in probably 15 years, but I can hear [Jimmy] screaming out in the hallway."
 The N aired public service announcements to warn of the episode's content.
 The episode was named after the Rush song "Time Stand Still", in keeping with the show's trend of naming episodes after various 1980s songs.
 Yorke chose the name for the episode as he felt that it "conveyed the idea that one moment, when a horrible decision is made, can change lives forever."

+Broadcast

+"Time Stands Still" first aired on CTV in Canada on 5 and 12 October 2004.
+It aired on the American cable channel Noggin during its programming block for teenagers, The N, on 3 and 10 December 2004.

 Reception and legacy

 Degrassi co-creator Linda Schuyler ranked "Time Stands Still" fourth in an Entertainment Weekly interview discussing her favourite episodes in 2012.
 The A.V.
 Club listed the episode in their "10 Very special episodes" feature.
-Writer Pilot Viruet was critical of the episode, writing that "though some of the episode’s intent (it’s basically a “Why you shouldn’t bully” PSA) is lost in the sheer absurdity of the situation—including Drake’s less-than-impressive acting—the importance actually lies in what “Time Stands Still” sets up."
+Writer Pilot Viruet was critical of the episode, writing that "though some of the episode's intent (it's basically a "Why you shouldn't bully" PSA) is lost in the sheer absurdity of the situation—including Drake's less-than-impressive acting—the importance actually lies in what "Time Stands Still" sets up."
 In 2018, Ilana Caplan of The Independent listed "Time Stands Still" in her "7 Degrassi episodes you need to watch" feature.